Culture series: The Culture

 The Culture is a society formed by various humanoid species and artificial intelligences about 9,000 years before the events of novels in the series.
 Since the majority of its biological population can have almost anything they want without the need to work, there is little need for laws or enforcement, and the culture is described by Banks as space socialism.
 It features a post-scarcity economy where technology is advanced to such a degree that all production is automated.
 Its members live mainly in spaceships and other off-planet constructs, because its founders wished to avoid the centralised political and corporate power-structures that planet-based economies foster.
 Most of the planning and administration is done by Minds, very advanced AIs.

 Although the Culture has more advanced technology and a more powerful economy than the vast majority of known civilizations, it is only one of the "Involved" civilizations that take an active part in galactic affairs.
-The much older Homomda are slightly more advanced at the time of Consider Phlebas (this is, however, set several centuries before the other books, and Culture technology and martial power continue to advance in the interim); the Morthanveld have a much larger population and economy, but are hampered by a more restrictive attitude to the role of AI in their society.
-The capabilities of all such societies are vastly exceeded by those of the Elder civilisations (semi-retired from Galactic politics but who remain supremely potent) and even more so by those of the Sublimed, entities which have abandoned their material form for existence in the form of non-corporeal, multi-dimensional energy being.
+The much older Homomda are slightly more advanced at the time of Consider Phlebas.
+The Morthanveld have a much larger population and economy, but are hampered by a more restrictive attitude to the role of AI in their society.
+The capabilities of all such societies are vastly exceeded by those of the Elder civilisations (semi-retired from Galactic politics but who remain supremely potent) and even more so by those of the Sublimed, entities which have abandoned their material form for existence in the form of a non-corporeal, multi-dimensional energy being.
 The Sublimed generally refrain from intervention in the material world.

 Some other civilizations hold less favourable views of the Culture.
 At the time of their war with the Culture, the Idirans and some of their allies regarded the control that the Minds exercised over the Culture as a form of idolatry.
 The Homomda regard the Culture as idealistic and hyper-active.
 Some members of the Culture have seceded to form related civilizations, known collectively as the Ulterior.
 These include the Peace Faction, the AhForgetIt Tendency and the Zetetic Elench.
 Others simply drop out temporarily or permanently.

 Books in the series

-The Culture series comprises nine novels and one short story collection.
-The list, ordered by date of publishing, is:
+The Culture series comprises nine novels and one short story collection ordered by publication date: